PennyLaneAI/pennylane/doc/development/plugins.rst

 * :func:`pennylane.devices.preprocess.validate_adjoint_trainable_params`
 * :func:`pennylane.devices.preprocess.no_sampling`

-As an alternative to a customized :meth:`~pennylane.devices.Device.preprocess` method, PennyLane can potentially provide a default preprocessing program which should be sufficient for most plugin devices.
-This requires that a TOML-formatted configuration file is defined for your device.
-The details of this configuration file is described in the section below.
-If provided, a default preprocessing program will be constructed based on what is declared in this file.
+See the section on the :ref:`**Execution Config** <execution_config>` below for more information on step 2.

 .. _device_capabilities:

 Device Capabilities
 -------------------

 Optionally, you can add a ``config_filepath`` class variable pointing to your configuration file.
 This file should be a `toml file <https://toml.io/en/>`_ that describes which gates and features are supported by your device, i.e., what the :meth:`~pennylane.devices.Device.execute` method accepts.

 .. code-block:: python